adrien2p/tornadodi/README.md

 ### Scoped container

-In `TornadoDI` you are able to switch container at any time to work with. in every features that we have seen previously in [Features](#registering-and-resolving) from `registering and resolving` section you are able to specify as a second argument, the `scope` that you want to target.
+In `TornadoDI` you are able to switch container at any time to work with. in every features that we have seen previously in [Features](#registering-and-resolving) from `registering and resolving` section.
+You are able to specify as a second argument, the `scope` that you want to target.
 It will switch automatically on this scoped container to process the action.
+If there is no specified scope, the default container will be used.
 See the following example.

 ```typescript
 // Typescript